Rigoberto Gómez (footballer, born 1977)

-Rigoberto Gómez Laínez (born January 9, 1977), nicknamed La Chula, is a former professional footballer who played as a midfielder.
+Rigoberto Gómez Laínez (born January 9, 1977), nicknamed La Chula, is a Honduran-Guatemalan former professional footballer who played as a midfielder.
 Born in Honduras, he represented the Guatemala national team.

 Club career

 The rather short Gómez started playing for Comunicaciones in 1996 and has not featured for any other team since, making him one of their most loyal and experienced players As of June 2014, Gómez signed for another season for Comunicaciones.

 International career

 Although born in neighbouring Honduras, Gómez made his debut for Guatemala at the November 1998 Hurricane Relief Tournament in Los Angeles against Honduras and has, as of January 2010, earned a total of 15 caps, scoring 1 goal.
 He has represented his country in 2 FIFA World Cup qualification matches and at the 2000, 2005 and 2007 CONCACAF Gold Cup Finals.

 International goals

 Scores and results list.
 Guatemala's goal tally first.